quantumnova87/webspace/README.md

 [Codespaces](https://github.com/features/codespaces) + webtop = ❤

-Get a remote session to a full linux desktop from within your current browser without installing any software on your current device.
+Get a remote session to a full linux desktop from within your current browser without installing any software on your current devices

+what changed from the original repository?

+* added debian-xfce instead of alpine

 Works everywhere:
 - school